If you think your computer is running too hot when you play games, here is a good way to test and diagnose the cause.

 If you aren’t sure, remove the old thermal paste using some thermal paste removal fluid.

-Also, make sure that the GPU cooling fan is spinning nice and free.
-If you lightly flick the fan with your finger to spin the fan up, check to see that it slows down gradually.
+Also, ensure the GPU cooling fan is spinning nicely and free.
+If you lightly flick the fan with your finger to spin it up, check to see that it slows down gradually.

-If the fan comes to an abrupt stop after spinning it up, it needs replacing.
+If the fan stops abruptly after spinning it up, it needs replacing.

 There are excellent aftermarket graphics card coolers that are reasonably priced.
 This is an effective way to solve overheating issues on a graphics card.

-Download a program called MSI Afterburner and set up a fan control profile to make sure the fans are spinning up to the correct speeds when the GPU heats up.
+Download the free MSI Afterburner and set up a fan control profile to ensure the fans are spinning to the correct speeds when the GPU heats up.

-Here is an article where we show you how to speed up your graphics card fan(s).
+Here is an article showing how to speed up your graphics card fan(s).

 Motherboard or system temperature comparison

-If the temperature has risen significantly on the motherboard or system temperature, there could be one of three problems.
+If the temperature has risen significantly on the motherboard or system, there could be one of three problems.